German Foreign Minister Heiko Maas in Middle East bid to ease US-Iran tensions | DW | 08.06.2019

 "The latest escalation requires us as European neighbours to intervene in favour of de-escalation and peaceful co-existence," Maas said.
 "We cannot just seek dialogue, we must lead it, precisely where the differences seem insurmountable and long-simmering conflicts run deep."

-"We Europeans are convinced that it is worth every effort to work toward upholding the Vienna nuclear agreement with Iran," Maas said.
+"We Europeans are convinced that it is worth every effort to work toward upholding the Vienna nuclear agreement with Iran," Maas added.

 Maas was in Jordan on Friday for the first stop of his high-profile four-day Middle East tour.